DataFire/Integrations/integrations/generated/azure_sql_canceloperations/README.md

 ### DatabaseOperationProperties
 * DatabaseOperationProperties `object`: The properties of a database operation.
   * databaseName `string`: The name of the database the operation is being performed on.
+  * description `string`: The operation description.
   * errorCode `integer`: The operation error code.
   * errorDescription `string`: The operation error description.
   * errorSeverity `integer`: The operation error severity.
+  * estimatedCompletionTime `string`: The estimated completion time of the operation.
+  * isCancellable `boolean`: Whether the operation can be cancelled.
   * isUserError `boolean`: Whether or not the error is a user error.
   * operation `string`: The name of operation.
   * operationFriendlyName `string`: The friendly name of operation.